The Kissing Hand Story-related Math Pack for Preschoolers

 The Kissing Hand Number Puzzles

-I found such beautiful pictures of these animals, that I wanted to use them for number puzzles.
-Print them out in white cardstock and laminate them, for durability.
+I found such beautiful pictures of these animals that I wanted to use them for number puzzles.
 The Kissing Hand Math Pack contains 15 sheets, one for each animal in the story, with different number combinations.

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards for later.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards.

-You can use these ideas by themselves, but I will invite you to combine them with the FREE literacy and science activities I created for this beautiful story, The Kissing Hand, to take advantage of the opportunity this book offers.
+You can use these ideas on their own, but I invite you to combine them with the FREE literacy and science activities I created for this beautiful story, The Kissing Hand, to take advantage of the opportunity this book offers.
 Remember that for a more comprehensive and complete educational process, you should not divorce literacy from math, science, or any other domain.
 They intermingle together and complement each other.

 Be happy, safe, and creative.
 I wish you well.